-Unique reality in Europe and quite particular neighborhood Exarcheia is known as the “university and anarchist” district.
-The real soul of the city where police is “not allowed” to come by, it is not only a space for urban resistance but also an amazing flourishing place where street art makes its way everywhere.
+Unique reality in Europe and particular area, Exarcheia is known as the “university and anarchist” district.
+The real soul of the city where police are “not allowed” to come by, it is not only a space for civil resistance but also a fantastic flourishing place where street art makes its way everywhere.
 You can admire different stories made by WD, INO, Oré or Borondo who describe many situations.

-Once the industrial district of Athens and very infamous place because long period of abandonment, this neighborhood located north of the historical centre of Athens, it has been flourishing in the last years (due to the opening of many art galleries, museums, and trendy restaurants and cafes) and trying to become the center of creativity: here you can see amazing works by artists like Borondo or INO for example.
+Once the industrial district of Athens and a very infamous place because a long period of abandonment, this neighborhood located north of the historical center of Athens, it has been flourishing in the last years (due to the opening of many art galleries, museums, and trendy restaurants and cafes) and trying to become the center of creativity.
+Here you can see amazing works by artists like Borondo or INO for example.

-Well, if you are looking for the greek real life and you want to experience something typical this is the right place.
-Psyrri is one of the oldest neighborhoods of the city’s center and one of the best places where you can drink some ouzo or tsipouro accompanied by delicious mezedes: people come here to get together in its typical bars and clubs so you can taste the greek culture.
-But Psyrri is also important for the street art and walking through its narrows is very fascinating because you can admire incredible murals created by artists like Vasmoulakis, Woozy or Blaqk.
+Well, if you are looking for real Greek life and you want to experience something typical, this is the right place.
+Psyrri is one of the oldest neighborhoods of the city’s center and one of the best places where you can drink some ouzo or tsipouro accompanied by delicious mezedes: people come here to get together in its typical bars and clubs so you can taste the local culture.
+But Psyrri is also important for the street art and walking through its narrows is fascinating because you can admire incredible murals created by artists like Vasmoulakis, Woozy or Blaqk.

 Next to Keramikos and close to the Acropolis, Gazi is a neighborhood around the old Athens Public Gas Works.
 Today is known as Technopolis and the area is used as an industrial museum and exhibition space.
-Over the past couple of decades this district has been changing a lot and nowadays it became one of the coolest place in the city: full of restaurants and cafés, gay bars, cinemas and music venues, Gazi is perfect to experience Athen’s nightlife.
-And of course it is one of the best to observe street art because strolling around its alleys you can found artworks made by INO or Borondo for example.
+Over the past couple of decades, this district has been changing a lot and nowadays it became one of the coolest places in the city: full of restaurants and cafés, gay bars, cinemas, and music venues, Gazi is perfect to experience Athen’s nightlife.
+And of course, it is one of the best areas to observe street art because strolling along its alleys you can found artworks made by INO or Borondo for example.

-These two districts are the “easier ones” and you can enjoy them while you are walking through its alleys for shopping or just relaxing yourself at one of thousands of restaurants and cafes along your way.
+These two districts are the “easier ones,” and you can enjoy them while you are walking through its alleys for shopping or just relaxing at one of the thousands of restaurants and cafes along your way.
 Plaka is located between Syntagma and Monastiraki square, on the northeast slope of Acropolis.
-Its most famous street is Adrianou which is full of shops, restaurants, cafes and museum.
+Its most famous street is Adrianou which is full of shops, restaurants, cafes, and museums.
 This district is visited by hundreds of thousands of tourists every year and it is a must.
-Here you can see different artworks made by Oré, Dimitris Taxis, Basek and many others.
+Here you can see different artworks made by Oré, Dimitris Taxis, Basek, and many others.

-This tiny neighborhood is the most picturesque part in the heart of the city and it is located on the northeastern side of the Acropolis hill.
-This “tiny village“ of Athens is part of the old historical neighborhood of Plaka and it was built to resemble the architecture of the Cyclades islands: its stark white-washed cubic houses built of stone, the flat roofs, brightly painted shutters and doors, the bougainvillea spilling over the walls and narrow alleyways ending in dead end terraces, will make you feel as you were in island village.
-Strolling around its narrow streets, just underneath the Acropolis, you can discover numerous creations made by different artist as Oré, Dimitris Taxis, Basek and others.
+This small neighborhood is the most picturesque part in the heart of the city, and it is located on the northeastern side of the Acropolis hill.
+This “tiny village“ of Athens is part of the old historical neighborhood of Plaka, and it was built to resemble the architecture of the Cyclades islands.
+Its stark white-washed cubic houses made of stone, the flat roofs, brightly painted shutters, and doors, the bougainvillea spilling over the walls and narrow alleyways ending in dead-end terraces, will make you feel as you were in an island village.
+Strolling around its narrow streets, just underneath the Acropolis, you can discover many creations made by the different artist as Oré, Dimitris Taxis, Basek, and others.